-Recreational Southern rock lobsters <5 tonnes
+Recreational Southern rock lobsters

+<5 tonnes

-Estimates from mail surveys sent to a randomly selected sample of rock lobster licence holders (approx 10%) suggests that the recreational catch of southern rock lobsters on the south coast is less than 5 t per year.
+Estimates from mail surveys sent to a randomly selected sample of Rock Lobster Recreational Fishing Licence holders (approx. 10%) suggests that the recreational catch of southern rock lobsters on the south coast is less than 5 t per year.

-The number of recreational rock lobster licence holders that catch southern rock lobsters are small and estimating the recreational catch more accurately would require a dedicated survey or at least a different sampling strategy to the current mail survey.
+The number of Rock Lobster Recreational Fishing Licence holders that catch southern rock lobster is small and estimating the recreational catch more accurately would require a dedicated survey or at least a different sampling strategy to the current mail survey.
 The small quantities taken on the south coast, does not significantly affect the overall sustainability of the stock, and therefore a more detailed survey is not a priority.